notarynode-submissions/mylodocs/_posts/siteinfo/for-candidates/2020-01-14-about-campaign-promises.md

   - for-candidates
 type: Document
 ---
-Candidates usually do extended campaigns towards the Komodo community, in hopes of getting their vote.
-These campaigns usually involved various campaign promises ranging from Komodo ecosystem development efforts to various marketing activities.
+Candidates usually run extended campaigns towards Komodo community members, in hopes of getting their votes.
+These campaigns often involve committing to promote and improve the Komodo ecosystem, ranging from Komodo ecosystem development efforts to various marketing activities.

-These promises should be covered on the candidate campaign profile page.
-All candidates are able to update their profile on their own by doing a pull request on Github.
+These promises should be covered on each candidate’s campaign profile page, along with their VOTE address(es) and the region(s) in which they are running for election.
+All candidates are able to update their profile on their own by making a pull request on Github.

 The campaign promises will be showcased on the Komodoelection.com website.

-After elections the campaigns promises are archived for later, so that anyone can review what was promised and make an assessment about the notary operators performance.
+After the election is complete, the campaign promises will be archived so that anyone can review what was promised and make an assessment about each Notary Node Operator’s performance.